mrtambour/jini-file-shuffler/README.md

 # Jini File Shuffler

-Jini lets you scan a folder containing files of any format to create a queue that opens each file one by one.
-The queue can be shuffled as many times as you like.
+Jini allows you to can scan a folder containing files of any format to create a queue.
+You can then open each file one by one.
+The queue is shuffled when the folder is scanned but you can keep shuffling as many times as you like manaually.

 ## Features